-Prasanna, Dickwella stun South Africa, win series: 3rd T20 (Cape Town) :: The largest library of cricket videos
+Superb Bumrah death over seals thrilling win: 2nd T20 (Nagpur) :: The largest library of cricket videos

-Opener Niroshan Dickwella smashed 68 off 51 balls and allrounder Seekkuge Prasanna (37 not out off 16 balls, and 1-21) was the unlikely hero as he finished off the chase ... [more]
+Paceman Jasprit Bumrah bowled a brilliant final over to guide India to a thrilling five-run win over England after he knocked over Joe Root and Jos Buttle whilst conceding only ... [more]

-Matches Tagged in ClipDex2017 RSA v SRL 3rd T20
+Matches Tagged in ClipDex2017 IND v ENG 2nd T20

-Series Tagged in ClipDex2017 RSA v SRL T20 series
+Series Tagged in ClipDex2017 IND v ENG T20 series

-Players Tagged in ClipDexBehardien, Farhaan Ngidi, Lungisani Sandakan, P A D Lakshan R De Silva, Thakshila Imran Tahir Mosehle, Mangaliso Chandimal, Dinesh Gunaratne, D Asela S Dickwella, D P D Niroshan Prasanna, Seekkuge Hendricks, Reeza R Kulasekara, Nuwan de Villiers, Abraham B Smuts, Jon-Jon Trevor
+Players Tagged in ClipDexRahul, K Lokesh Dhoni, Mahendra S Root, Joseph Edward Stokes, Benjamin Andrew Dawson, Liam A Rashid, Adil U Nehra, Ashish Jordan, Chris J Chahal, Yuzvendra S Pandey, Manish K Billings, Samuel W Mishra, Amit Kohli, Virat Bumrah, Jasprit J

 Categories Tagged in ClipDexLimited Overs (ODI & T20)